 Flu season poses special problems for heart patients.

 In fact, the flu can cause complications, including bacterial pneumonia, or the worsening of chronic heart problems.

 “It’s more stress on your heart.
-It has to work harder to pump blood through your lungs,” said Donna Arnett, Ph .D ., chair and professor of epidemiology at the School of Public Heath at the University of Alabama at Birmingham and the president of the American Heart Association.
+It has to work harder to pump blood through your lungs,” said Donna Arnett, Ph .D ., chair and professor of epidemiology at the School of Public Heath at the University of Alabama at Birmingham and a past president of the American Heart Association.

 Because of potential complications, which can sometimes lead to death when a patient is already sick, it becomes even more important to avoid the flu if you have heart disease and as you get older, Dr. Arnett said.

 Flu season begins in October and typically runs until early to mid-spring.
 Though many people confuse colds and upper-respiratory infections with the flu, when you have the real flu its symptoms are usually more severe, Dr. Arnett said.

 The flu can strike suddenly and can cause fever, chills, cough, sore throat, a runny or stuffy nose, muscle or body aches, headaches and fatigue.
 Vomiting and diarrhea associated with the flu is more common in children.